-- At least 2,500 dwellings, including 750 affordable dwellings (30%), to address tenure, type and size of dwellings needed within the Gloucester City area; A serviced site to accommodate 8 plots for travelling showpeople to meet the - 2.
+- 1. At least 3,000 dwellings, including (30%) affordable housing, to address tenure, type and size of dwellings needed within the Gloucester City area; - 2.
 A serviced site to accommodate 8 plots for travelling showpeople to meet the unmet needs arising from the Gloucester City area; - 3.
 A 3FE primary school and a 2FE primary school (both incorporating early years' provision) and contributions towards the provision of a 3.5FE secondary school (+ 6 form) on a 8.7 ha site within the development; - 4.
-A site for a new surgery or contribution towards the extension of existing health facilities to support the development; - 5.
-Accessible natural green space along the Daniels Brook providing a net gain to local biodiversity and public outdoor playing space, including on-site community building and contributions to off-site indoor sports and leisure facilities, in accordance with local standards; - 6.
+A site for a new surgery or contribution towards the extension of existing health facilities to support the development; - Accessible natural green space along the Daniels Brook providing a net gain to local biodiversity and public outdoor playing space, including on-site community building and contributions to off-site indoor sports and leisure facilities, in accordance with local standards; - 6.
 On site and, if appropriate, off site work to mitigate against the identified impacts of development upon the Severn Estuary SAC/SPA/Ramsar and Cotswold Beechwoods SAC sites;

-- A local centre, incorporating employment, local retail and community uses to meet the needs of the development; Structural landscaping buffer along the western, southern and eastern - 8.
-Structural landscaping buffer along the western, southern and eastern boundaries incorporating existing and new native hedgerows and trees and linking with existing green infrastructure; - 9.
-The acceptable management and disposal of surface water, including sustainable drainage systems (SuDS); - 10.
+- 7. A local centre, incorporating employment, local retail and community uses to meet the needs of the development; 8.
+Structural landscaping buffer along the western, southern and eastern - 8.
+Structural landscaping buffer along the western, southern and eastern boundaries incorporating existing and new native hedgerows and trees and linking with existing green infrastructure; - The acceptable management and disposal of surface water, including sustainable drainage systems (SuDS); - 10.
 Adequate and timely infrastructure to tackle wastewater generated by the development, in agreement with the relevant water company; - 11.
 A layout, density and built form and character which reflects the sensitive landscape and heritage context provided by the Cotswolds AONB and local heritage assets including Whaddon Church respectively; - 12.
 A layout which prioritises walking and cycling and access to public transport over the use of the private car by, for example, providing a network of internal walking and cycle routes that are shorter in distance than the highway network, in accordance with Manual for Streets; - 13.
 High quality and accessible walking and cycling routes within the site including the retention and diversion of existing footpaths as necessary, the provision of connections to Waterwells Business Park and local facilities within Tuffley including appropriate infrastructure and crossing facilities and contributions towards the enhancement of off-site walking and cycling routes to key destinations including to Gloucester city centre; - 14.
 Contributions and support to sustainable transport measures on the A4173 sustainable transport corridor;

-Strategic Site Allocation Policy G2 Land at Whaddon
+Strategic Site Allocation Policy G2

+Land at Whaddon